credential-handler/chapi.io/developers/wallets/native/index.md

 ### VC-API

-The `vcapi` property will contain a URL the wallet can use to get the credential(s).
+The `vcapi` property will contain a URL the wallet can use to retrieve the issued credential(s).

-To retrieve one or more credentials via VC-API, the wallet first sends a `POST` request to the URL (extracted from `protocols.vcapi` above) with an empty JSON object (`{}`) in the body of the request to attempt to download the VC to be stored.
+To store one or more credentials via VC-API, the wallet first sends a `POST` request to the URL (extracted from `protocols.vcapi` above) with an empty JSON object (`{}`) in the body of the request to attempt to download the VC to be stored.